php-tui/php-tui/README.md

 - [ ] Change modifiers to use bitmask
 - [ ] Layout SegmentSize
 - [ ] `Block::titleStyle()` is currently a no-op
+- [ ] Set cursor position from Widget